noahnle/my-links/README.md

-# My Link Porfolio
+# my links

-A static web page providing all my online profiles in one place.
-This project uses HTML and CSS to create a clean interface for displaying various links.
+a static web page with all of my online profiles in one place

-## 📥 Installation
+## 📥 installation

-1. **Clone the Repository**
+1. **clone the repository**

    ```bash
    git clone https://github.com/noahnle/noah-links.git
    cd noah-links
    ```

-2. **Launch**
+2. **launch**

    ```bash
    open index.html
    ```

-## 📝 License
+## 📝 license

-This project is licensed under the MIT License - see the LICENSE file for details.
+this project is licensed under the MIT License - see the LICENSE file for details